sistm/cytometree/README.md

 ## Overview

-`cytometree` is a package which performs automatic gating and annotation of flow-cytometry data.
+`cytometree` is a package which performs **automatic gating and annotation of flow-cytometry data**.
 On top of the [CRAN help files](https://cran.r-project.org/package=cytometree/cytometree.pdf), we also provide a [vignette](https://cran.r-project.org/web/packages/cytometree/vignettes/autogating_cytometree.html) illustrating the functionnalities of `cytometree`.

+The `cytometree` algorithm rely on the construction of a **binary tree**, the nodes of which represents **cellular (sub)populations**.
+At each node, observed cellular markers are modeled by both a family of normal and a family of normal mixture distributions and splitting of cells into further subpopulations is decided according to a normalized difference of AIC between the two families.

+Given the **unsupervised** nature of such a binary tree, some of the available markers may not be used to find the different cell populations present in a given sample.
+So in order to recover a complete annotation, we propose a **post processing annotation** procedure which allows the user to distinguish two or three expression levels per marker.

-The following article explains what `cytometree` is about:
+The following article explains in more details how `cytometree` works:

 > D Commenges, C Alkhassim, R Gottardo, BP Hejblum, R Thiébaut,
 > cytometree: a binary tree algorithm for automatic gating in cytometry